-In 2022, the Group was engaged in construction of projects with a total area of 316 thousand m2, with a further 30 thousand m2 in preparation as at 31 December 2022, i.e. the total area of projects under development was 346 thousand m2.
+In 2023, the Company and its subsidiaries were involved in the construction of projects with a total area of 288 thousand m2.
+An additional 126 thousand m2 was in preparation as at 31 December 2023, bringing the total area of projects under development to 414 thousand m2.